 Firms providing or advising on equity release should be authorised by the Financial Conduct Authority (FCA), although some firms operate without authorisation.
-Check an adviser is FCA registered and qualified to give equity release advice before using them.
+Check an adviser is FCA registered and qualified to give equity release advice.
 Proper authorisation means you are protected if you receive bad advice or your product, provider or adviser goes out of business.
-For more information on the FCA and other safeguards, see section 6.
-For more information on choosing an adviser, see section 7.
+For information on the FCA and other safeguards, see section 6.
+For information on choosing an adviser, see section 7.